"

 What!?
 I found it hard to comprehend what she was telling me.
 Jannine was the picture of health.
 While I craved sweets, she craved salad.
 In my opinion, the single best food on this planet is a warm, dark chocolate chunk cookie with sea salt mixed in the batter – it simply cannot be beaten.
 My sister, on the other hand, would choose a chopped salad over sweets any day of the week, and her physique reflected those choices.
 She was a lean and beautiful 63-year-old woman at the time of her call, and I could not wrap my head around what she was telling me.
 Leukemia?
 No. The only person I knew that had leukemia was a classmate of mine back in second grade who unfortunately passed away, and all I could remember was her looking incredibly sick.

 And so, my sister’s difficult treatment journey began.
 Anyone who has had a relative with advanced cancer has seen the toll chemotherapy takes on the body and the spirit.
-After a grueling 18-month battle with AML, a number of hopeful experimental treatments and even a bone marrow transplant from one of my brothers, my beautiful sister was gone.
+After a grueling 18-month battle with AML, a number of hopeful experimental treatments, and even a bone marrow transplant from one of my brothers, my beautiful sister was gone.
 My family grieved the loss of the light of our family so young.
 Although we were 14 years apart in age, I had a special relationship with my sister, and we were very close.
 She was the one I called first to cry about the death of my dog, my divorce, my newly found love and so much more.
 She left a huge hole for me and the rest of the family, but mostly my dad who had just buried his wife and now a daughter.

-Jannine (back) posing in her cheerleading uniform with little sister Michele.
+Jannine (back) posing in her cheerleading uniform with little sister Michele

 I am the youngest of six children.
 You read that right – SIX kids, four boys and two girls.
 We were a midwestern catholic family and back then, having six kids was relatively normal.
 The thought of raising six children today is unfathomable to me; after two kids it was pretty clear that a zone defense with a third would fail, so I called it quits with two and stuck to man-to-man.
 I don’t know how my parents did it with six.

 I wish I could say Jannine’s battle was a fluke occurrence in my family, but not four years later, I got another call from my brother, Dave.
 Dave and his wife, Barb, lived next door to my parents when I was in high school, so we were also very close.
 There was a time when Barb and I would walk seven miles a night after work in the summer, walking all over town and talking for hours.
-She is my “sister from another mister”, and Dave was the cool big brother that took me under his wing, allowing me to tag along to his basketball games with his friends and nurturing a love of basketball that has stayed with me ever since.
+She is my “sister from another mister”, and Dave was the cool big brother who took me under his wing, allowing me to tag along to his basketball games with his friends and nurturing a love of basketball that has stayed with me ever since.

 Through their tears, Dave and Barb asked me if I could help tell our dad some difficult news.
 What started as gastrointestinal discomfort was quickly determined as much more, and Dave had just been diagnosed with Stage 4 pancreatic cancer.
 My heart sank again.
 I knew a pancreatic cancer diagnosis was bad news.
 Pancreatic cancer is difficult to detect, and it is commonly discovered after it has already spread to other areas of the body.